eposgmbh/MicroservicesSample/README.md

 # Microservices Sample

-Microservices sample with a SPA Angular front end and several ASP.NET Core Web API back ends.
-The front end communicates with the back ends via an API Gateay und synchronous HTTP.
+Microservices sample with a Angular SPA front end and several ASP.NET Core Web API back ends.
+The front end communicates with the back ends via an Ocelot API Gateway und synchronous HTTP.
 The microservices talk to each other via asynchronous RabbitMQ messaging.

 ## Run